Rokasl/CS408_project/report/source/11_chapter_4.md

 ## Introduction

-Because of the complexity of the project and the lack of initial author knowledge in the field, the most optimal plan was to start with small, less demanding development and expand gradually.
+Because of the complexity of the project and the lack of initial author knowledge of the field, the most optimal plan was to start with small, less demanding development and expand gradually.
 The intricacies consist of: